-Watch three experienced European military leaders discuss Hezbollah's escalating threat to regional stability and how to avoid a destructive new conflict.
+Three veteran European military leaders discuss Hezbollah's escalating threat to regional stability and outline urgent steps for avoiding a destructive new conflict with Israel.

 On October 25, Col. Richard Kemp, Gen. Lord Richard Dannatt, and Gen. Klaus Naumann addressed a Policy Forum at The Washington Institute as part of the long-running Stein Counterterrorism Lecture Series.
 Kemp is former commander of British forces in Afghanistan and led the international terrorism team at Britain's Joint Intelligence Committee.
 Dannatt is former chief of the general staff of the British Army.
 Naumann has served as chief of staff of the German Bundeswehr and chairman of the NATO Military Committee.
 All three participated in a High Level Military Group project that led to the publication of the recent report Hezbollah's Terror Army: How to Prevent a Third Lebanon War.
 The following is a rapporteur's summary of their remarks.

 The West has a unique opportunity to prevent further wars between Hezbollah and Israel.
 Yet doing so would require many governments to change their instinctive reaction to Israel military operations.

 Currently, the prospect of Hezbollah initiating another war seems like a high probability, especially given its status as Iran's main proxy against Israel, the United States, and their allies.
 The High Level Military Group has few doubts that once a war begins, Israel would feel compelled to respond with significant aggression, force, and speed.
 And while its operations would surely follow the laws of armed conflict, they would necessarily result in extensive civilian casualties, especially in southern Lebanon.